 Foraminotomy procedure explained by Chairman, Department of Surgery, Michael C. Weiss, D.O., FAOAO

 Get more information from orthopedic spine surgeon, Chairman Weiss, as he explains the process of a foraminotomy, as well as what spine conditions it treats.

-At Laser Spine Institute, surgeons perform a procedure called a foraminotomy using a minimally invasive approach that requires no hospitalization.
+At Laser Spine Institute, surgeons perform a procedure called a foraminotomy using a minimally invasive approach in an outpatient setting.